Explore Lisbon City on a private half-day tour in a van

 Suitable for all physical fitness levels

-Bring at least a light jacket since sometimes the weather is highly variable
+Bring at least a light jacket, as the weather can be highly variable

 About Lisbon